Plants often have a variety of problems. In most cases, this is due to improper care.

 Underwatering

-But for newly planted Coral Bells or for those that have been growing in the same place for one year, watering is more important.
-If the soil dries out more than 3 inches, such plants can suffer from dehydration.
-This will cause their leaf petioles to droop.
+However, watering is more important for newly planted coral bells.
+If the soil dries out more than 3 inches, such plants can suffer from dehydration, which will cause their leaf petioles to droop.

-To fix this, water once with a gallon of water, then water again an hour later with another gallon.
+To fix this, water once with a gallon of water and again an hour later with another gallon.

-Next, always monitor the soil moisture using a finger test.
+Next, constantly monitor the soil moisture using a finger test.
 Water when the soil is 2 inches dry.

 Read more: How Much Should I Water Coral Bells?